Our Customer Charter

 - evaluate the information we've gathered and make an initial, impartial assessment on the validity of your complaint to determine if we think it will fall within the remit of the OEP

-- inform you of the outcome of our initial assessment and next steps including future consideration of your complaint by the OEP once it has been established as a statutory body.
+- inform you of the outcome of our initial assessment and next steps including future consideration of your complaint by the OEP once it has been fully established.

 Giving you a good service